 My kids are 11 and 7 and they do fabulous on our sugar fasts.
 We plan other treats after dinner that first week like banana nice-cream!
 It’s just frozen bananas with cacao powder and almond milk in the blender.
 But usually, by the second week, all of our taste buds have changed.

 Fruit tastes sweeter and we transition into that as a delicious treat.
 What’s really fun is buying winter fruit like pomegranates and pears!
-Or let your kids pick a new fruit they have never tried.
+Or let your kids pick a new fruit they have never tried such as organic dates.
 This is also a great time to buy organic fruit because I promise you- all organic fruit tastes better!

 My favorite way to eat pears is to slice them thin on a mandolin cutter and dehydrate them.
 They taste like candy when they are dried.
 Maybe your kids will like apples with honey and cinnamon or raisins as a sweet snack.